 New Myths & My Religion

-In New Myths & My Religion, I generate a story of the world I know.
-I am someone who was adopted; someone who is queer; someone who grew up Catholic in the Appalachian American South.
-This body of work has become a visual storybook of my experience.
-As these compositions actualized, my own symbolic language became an iconography of its own.
-These gods, what they represent, and these symbols - they may be flexibly deciphered; based on the viewer’s own lived experience, they will have their own subjective associations with what they see.
-Just like classical mythology, there are so many stories to be told, so many variations and perspectives.
+As these compositions actualized on the canvas, my icons became a lexicon through color and form.
+These stories and these symbols, and what they represent, may be flexibly deciphered; based on the viewer’s own experience, they will make their own associations with what they see.
+There are so many stories to be told, so many quests and perspectives.
 What story do you see?
 What myth will you tell?

 How Dare You Strike A God!?*